xmodar/invtorch/README.md

 ### forward()

 You can immediately notice few differences to the regular PyTorch module here.
 There is no longer a need to define `forward()`.
 Instead, it is replaced with `function()`.
 Additionally, it is necessary to define its inverse function as `inverse()`.
 Both methods should input and output only positional arguments as a `tuple` or a single `torch.Tensor`.
-Furthermore, `forward()` will accept a keyword argument `keep` which is an iterable of the input tensors that shouldn't be deallocated.
+Furthermore, `forward()` accepts an optional keyword argument `keep` which is an iterable of input tensors that shouldn't be deallocated.

 ### function()